gimpeing/capstone/readme.md

 **Metrics**
 - Precision, f1, and accuracy scores.

-**Precision** provides the *positive predictive value, the proportion of samples that belong in category $a$ that are correctly placed in category $a$*.
+**Precision** provides the *positive predictive value, the proportion of samples that belong in category `a` that are correctly placed in category `a`*.
 In the context of this project, among all predicted murmur heartbeat for example, how many did I predict correctly?
 High precision is with low FP (predict to be murmur but actually is not).

 **f1** is **weighted average for precision and recall**.
 This score takes both FN and FP into account.
 It is more useful than accuracy in this project, particularly dataset is with uneven class distribution.